15532th/avtdl/PLUGINS.md

 in filename will be replaced with value of the `text` field of processed record, if the record has one.

-Allows writing record as human readable text representation or as names and values of the record fields in json format.
+Allows writing record as human-readable text representation or as names and values of the record fields in json format.
 For custom format template pass record through `filter.format` plugin prior to this one.